gabyvs/ng2-ue-utils/README.md

 Build this repo into a tarball and run it locally in your other project using the directions above to verify implementation.

 Generate a merge request from your branch to develop branch.
+After the merge request is accepted, the team will publish a new version of the library to npm.